Skip to content

 Naxos, Cycladic Islands

-With their white-washed, sugar-cube houses and distinctively blue accents, the Cycladic Islands are arguably the most recognizable archipelago in the Mediterranean and an obvious destination for anyone planning a trip to Greece.
+With their white-washed, sugar-cube houses and distinctively blue accents, the Cycladic Islands are arguably the most recognisable archipelago in the Mediterranean and an obvious destination for anyone planning a trip to Greece.
 Here, you can balance exploration and relaxation in equal measure — you might spend the morning exploring an island’s unique geology, and then spend the afternoon lounging on a beach or diving off a private yacht into a remove cove.

 Where this trip might take you: